+Maintenance Capital

-Maintenance Capital.
-The increase in maintenance capital spending for the three months ended March 31, 2023 compared to the same period in 2022 was primarily due to ongoing station upgrades, truck lease buyouts, integrity projects and tank maintenance, partially offset by lower costs due to the completion of certain projects.
+The increase in maintenance capital spending for the three months ended March 31, 2024 compared to the same period in 2023 was primarily due to timing of routine integrity maintenance.

 NGL Segment

 Our NGL segment operations involve natural gas processing and NGL fractionation, storage, transportation and terminalling.
 Our NGL revenues are primarily derived from a combination of (i) providing gathering, fractionation, storage, and/or terminalling services to third-party customers for a fee, and (ii) extracting NGL mix from the gas stream processed at our Empress straddle plant facility as well as acquiring NGL mix, which is then transported, stored and fractionated into finished products and sold to customers.
 Our management of our commodity exposure is subject to our risk management policies and may include the use of derivative instruments to mitigate the risk of such exposure and, at times, to provide upside opportunities.